Partial identification for discrete data with nonignorable missing outcomes: Nonparametric modelling

 Now consider the second example shown in Table 1.
 Here we do not have large observed differences in $P(Y=1|R=1, X=x, Z=z)$ and all cells have moderate to high levels of missingness.
-The result in this case is the instrumental assumption not restricting our $\omega$ parameters much relative to the no assumption model (Figure 1c, 1d).
-Inspecting Figure 1d we see the instrumental variable assumption does sharpen the limiting bounds of $\Psi$ slightly, however if we consider inference using 90\% or 95\% equal-tailed credible intervals we can see intervals under the instrumental variable assumption will actually be wider than with no assumptions.
+The result in this case is the instrumental assumption not restricting our $\omega$ parameters much relative to the Sat model (Figure 2c, 2d).
+Inspecting Figure 2d we see the instrumental variable assumption does sharpen the limiting bounds of $\Psi$ slightly, however if we consider inference using 90\% or 95\% equal-tailed credible intervals we can see intervals under the instrumental variable assumption will actually be wider than with no assumptions.
 This is because there is perfect correlation between $\omega$'s in the $Z=0$ and $Z=1$ cells when we assume $Z$ is an instrument, resulting in more frequent extreme probability values relative to the no assumption case, and increasing posterior variance.

-Inclusion of an instrumental variable assumption will always result in bounds on $\Psi$ that are less than or equal to bounds when we make no assumptions.
-However, in a scenario like the one given in example 2, the reduction can be minimal and credible interval widths can actually increase.
 Further assumptions on the missing data are needed in these situations to sharpen posterior inference.
 Many assumptions are possible, and reasonable ones will depend on the specific problem of interest.
 Here we will discuss another general assumption on the missing data mechanism that we feel will be broadly applicable.
 When nonignorable missingness is present we generally do not know the magnitude of the bias induced by the missing data mechanism (i.e. the magnitude of $P(Y=1|R=0,X=x,Z=z) - P(Y=1|R=1,X=x,Z=z)$), but we may know the direction of this bias.
-For example, we may be certain that the outcome is more prevalent among those who are missing, $P(Y=1|R=0,X=x,Z=z) > P(Y=1|R=1,X=x,Z=z) \forall x,z$, which we describe a 'positive bias', or we may have some prior belief that this is the case.
+For example, we may be certain that the outcome is more prevalent among those who are missing, $P(Y=1|R=0,X=x,Z=z) > P(Y=1|R=1,X=x,Z=z) \forall x,z$, which we describe as a 'positive bias', or we may have some prior belief that this is the case.

 We can incorporate these prior beliefs similarly to how we included instrumental variable assumptions in Section 2.1.
 For example, if we assume $Z$ is an instrumental variable and there is a positive bias in the missing data our joint prior becomes